 Mutations in a gene called MECP2 are the cause of Rett Syndrome.
 Restoration of adequate levels of MECP2 has been shown to undo the damage caused by a mutated copy of the gene, demonstrating the powerful reach of MECP2‘s influence as symptom after symptom disappeared in fully mature mouse models of Rett Syndrome.
 This astonishing breakthrough presents us with the urgent challenge of determining whether such results can be achieved in humans.

-The following are the projects that RSRT is supporting financially as well as intellectually.
-To date almost $14 million have been committed to these projects.
+The following are the projects that RSRT is supporting financially as well as intellectually categorized by the three approaches.
+To date almost $20 million have been committed to these projects.

 There is a multitude of data suggesting that mice models of Rett have low levels of a neurotrophic factor called BDNF (brain derived neurotrophic factor).
 BDNF is a very important and complex protein that is implicated in a variety of disorders.
 Increasing BDNF in the Rett mice models, either genetically or pharmacologically is beneficial.
 An FDA approved drug for multiple sclerosis called copaxone (or Glatiramer Acetate) is known for increasing BDNF and therefore of interest in treating Rett.

 RSRT has committed to funding an open label study of copaxone in two centers, the Tri-State Rett Syndrome Center at Children’s Hospital at Montefiore in the Bronx, under the supervision of Dr. Sasha Djukic, and at Sheba Medical Center in Ramat Gan in Israel under the supervision of Dr. Bruria Ben Zeev.
 Each center will give copaxone to ten individuals for 6 months.
 Below is a comparison of the two studies.